-If you’re self-isolating during the coronavirus pandemic and are missing your workouts at the gym, then our top fitness and breathing tip is to make POWERbreathe Inspiratory Muscle Training (IMT) your ideal multifunction training tool.
+If you’re missing your workouts at the gym while on lockdown from the coronavirus, then our top fitness and breathing tip is to make POWERbreathe Inspiratory Muscle Training (IMT) your ideal multifunction training tool.
 Breathing through the hand-held device for 30 breaths twice a day improves your breathing strength and stamina.
 IMT will stand you in good stead for when you do get back to your usual workout.
 However, better still is the fact that you’re doing something positive now to help keep your respiratory muscles strong.
 This is beneficial in a time when your lungs and airways are affected by this new illness.

 Breathing Tips – POWERbreathe IMT

 POWERbreathe Inspiratory Muscle Training (IMT) is like dumbbells for your diaphragm.
 It works by making your breathing muscles work harder, as you breathe in against a resistance.
 The reason being, POWERbreathe IMT uses the principles of resistance training to exercise your breathing muscles and your diaphragm is your main breathing muscle.
 And as your breathing muscles become stronger, you increase the breathing load (resistance).
 Hence the term, dumbbells for your diaphragm.
 As a result, your breathing strength and stamina improve and breathing fatigue reduces.
 In fact, IMT is scientifically proven to benefit patients with respiratory illness and healthy people.
 Furthermore, elite Olympic and Paralympic athletes use these devices in all sports to maximise their gold medal winning potential.